waelkhemakhem/facebook_scrapping_service_using_fastAPI/README.md

 /scrap/ : This route is used for scraping data from Facebook and storing it in the database, please give it the following arguments:

--page : page_id or page_name
+- page : page_id or page_name

--limit (optional, default=2): limit the number of pages of posts to scrape from that page (preferably limit >1 because a lower value might give no results depending on the page)
+- limit (optional, default=2): limit the number of pages of posts to scrape from that page (preferably limit >1 because a lower value might give no results depending on the page)

--save (optional, default=False): if True, the scraped posts would be saved in the database, otherwise they would be just shown on the screen.
+- save (optional, default=False): if True, the scraped posts would be saved in the database, otherwise they would be just shown on the screen.

 /post/ : This is used to retrieve a post from the database using its post_id.
 Only needed argument is post_id